 - New Integration: GA4 now includes additional connectors with other Google products, allowing you to gain even more important information about the performance of your business.

 - Evolving Privacy Landscape: With the ever-changing privacy landscape, GA4 is designed to adapt and keep you in compliance with your privacy regulations while still providing the insights you need.

 On the whole, by upgrading to Google Analytics 4, you’ll be able to take advantage of these powerful features.
 With GA4, you will gain a more comprehensive understanding of your store’s performance.
-This will allow you to make informed decisions and drive success for your business.

 Google Analytics 4 and Shopify

-So, Google Analytics 4 is going to be launching natively through the Google channel app on Shopify in March.
+So, Google Analytics 4 is going to be launching natively through the Google & YouTube app on Shopify in March.
 This is going to be a pretty awesome upgrade because it’ll give you access to all sorts of cool features, like enhanced real-time and multi-channel tracking, as well as privacy controls.